 Powering these Implantables with thermoelectric generators that convert body heat to electricity rather than batteries benefits the patient by removing the need for surgery to change the batteries.

-The majority of thermoelectric power generation research related to the medical field has been focused on wearable sensors and implantables devices between 2014 and 2017.
+The majority of thermoelectric power generation research related to the medical field has been focused on wearable sensors and implantables devices.

 There has also been a great deal of thermoelectric generator and wearable research that has not been directly focused on the medical field.